bolner/FatCatDB/README.md

 With FatCatDB you can use columns of arbitrary types.
 It's very easy to extend it.
 The only thing to do is to use the `TypeConverterSetup` parameter in the `OnConfiguring` event of your database context class.

 The following example adds the `LocalDateTime` type of the [NodaTime](https://github.com/nodatime/nodatime) library to FatCatDB.
-(This is added by default BTW, you don't need to do that.
-It's only an example.)
+(This type is added by default already, this is only an example.
+See below.)

 ```csharp
 internal class DbContext : DbContextBase {